o-szymanski/Aurichalcite/README.md

 # Aurichalcite

-Library licensed by MIT for the purpose of uploading and testing the first project on nuget.com related to algorithms and other activities.
+MIT licensed application to test the performance of features and actions.

 ## Tech Stack